devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 1. Create the security groups.
 1. Create the MySQL RDS instance.
-1. Add the DB connection information to your `jwt-pizza-service` GitHub Action secrets.
+1. Add the DB connection information to your `jwt-pizza-service` GitHub Actions secrets.